RQ

-Burst and Frozen Pipes: UK Emergency Guide to Costs, Prevention, and Repair
+Burst and Frozen Pipes: Emergency Guide

 A burst pipe is every UK homeowner's winter nightmare.
 Water pouring through ceilings, ruined carpets, damaged electrics - and the clock is ticking.
 Knowing what to do in the first five minutes can mean the difference between a £200 repair and a £5,000 insurance claim.